Featured art “traveler barbarian colour Wip” by Brolo. Creative Commons License.

 At the 6th level, your mind is fortified against many influences and psionics while you Rage.
 You cannot be Charmed or Frightened while Raging and you gain resistance to psychic damage.
 Effects that are Charming or Frightening you are temporarily negated while you Rage.
 If those effects’ durations have not elapsed when your Rage ends, they resume their effects as normal.

-This ability was fine before, but it was circumstantial.
+This ability was OK before, but it was circumstantial.
 My version makes this Barbarian increasingly unique as its mind becomes a sea of rage that reduces psychic sources’ damage.
 The resistance to psychic damage will give the Berserker a slight edge on the Totem Warrior Barbarian juggernaut.

 Level 10 – Intimidating Presence [Reworked]